Sinn Fein distances itself from Ó Broin's 'off the cuff' remarks on civil servant

 However, on Sunday, Sinn Féin TD Kathleen Funchion said Mr Ó Broin’s comments were “not the party position” and were “totally wrong”.

 “That is not the Sinn Fein position.
-Eoin has acknowledged that those comments are completely inappropriate and they are completely inappropriate,” she said.
+Eoin has acknowledged that those comments are completely inappropriate and they are completely inappropriate,” she told RTÉ's The Week in Politics.

 Pressed about the claim that Mr McCarthy should not advise the government on housing policy, Ms Funchion made clear such comments were not the Sinn Féin stance.